 Project's General Information

-INTEGRATE runs from September 2017 to August 2020 and is funded by the European Union’s 3rd Health Programme for Research and Innovation.
+INTEGRATE ran from September 2017 to May 2021 and was funded by the European Union’s 3rd Health Programme for Research and Innovation.

 Project Full Name: INTEGRATE - Joint Action on integrating prevention, testing and link to care strategies across HIV, Viral Hepatitis, TB & STIs in Europe.